dustinpfister/videoground/README.md

     </p>
 </div>

+## What the goals are with this project

+When it comes to what the goals are with this project I have all ready archived the core set of goals that I had in mind.
+This is the reason why I stalled with the development of R6 of videoground for a long time.
+I have been more interested in figuring out what direction I should go in terms of content rather that improving the core tool that I use to make such content.
+However I do have a few plains worked out for additional changes that should happen in the todo list. many of these changes are for the sake of improving features that are all ready in place rather than making this project too complex.

 ## Frame by Frame Exporting

-The main way of exporting should be as a collection of png files for each frame written to a target export folder in the OS file system.
-Once I have a collection of images from there I can use a tool like ffmpeg to create a video file from the command line.
-I can then take a raw video file made from the frames and create another video file with ffmpeg that will include an audio track that is made with additional software tools like [Musescore](https://musescore.org/en) and [Audacity](https://www.audacityteam.org/).
+The main way of exporting thus far is as a collection of png files for each frame written to a target export folder in the OS file system.
+Once I have a collection of images from there I can use a command line tool like [ffmpeg](https://ffmpeg.org/) to create a video file.
+I can then take that raw video file made from the frames, and create another video file with ffmpeg that will include an audio track that is made with additional software tools like [Musescore](https://musescore.org/en), [Audacity](https://www.audacityteam.org/) and anything else that helps just work out what the audio track should be.

 Exporting this way may not be preferred for many reasons that I do not care to get into detail with here.
-However I have found that this is just simply a tired yet true way of exporting that has not broken for me yet, and will still work just fine when it comes to sticking to short 30 second to maybe at most 5 minute videos.
-After that the shortcomings of this form of exporting should become a bit to much of a pain.
+However I have found that this is just simply a tired yet true way of exporting that has not broken for me yet, and will still work just fine when it comes to sticking to short 30 second to maybe at most 10 minute videos.
+After that the shortcomings of this form of exporting do start to become a bit a pain but might still be workable.
 If I do keep working on this project maybe I will get around to having better export options, but in any case this kind of export must always work as a fall back of sorts in the event that other options break.

-## What the goals are with this project

-When it comes to what the goals are in terms of adding features there is only so much that I might want to add.
-If I do keep working on this I am going to end up completing the core set of features that I want.
-Once that is done I am going to want to be a little more reserved about adding features, choosing to move forward with features that I only really truly want and need.
-In fact as of r3 I would say I am all ready at a point where the goal is to just refine the features that I all ready have in place for the most part.
+Also for one reason or another I might want to export this way anyway.

 ## Install

 If the latest revision will work okay just clone down a shallow copy with git.
 Once the folder is downloaded cd into the root of the folder and just do an npm install to get the version of electronjs that is set in the package.json file.
-Once everything is set up I can then just do an npm start to run videoground.
-If all works well the current state video should be displayed along with the source code for that video in the textarea element.
+Once everything is set up just do an npm start to run videoground.
+If all works well the current start video should be displayed along with the source code for that video in the textarea element.

 ```
 $ git clone --depth 1 https://github.com/dustinpfister/videoground